 Information on the College’s faculty is available from various College departments.
 Click here for the employee directory to contact a particular department.

-Chattahoochee Valley Community College is accredited by the Southern Association of Colleges and Schools Commission on Colleges www.sacscoc.org/ to award the Associate in Arts, Associate in Science, and Associate in Applied Science degree.
-Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of Chattahoochee Valley Community College.
+Chattahoochee Valley Community College is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award the Associate of Arts, Associate of Science and Associate of Applied Science degrees.
+Contact the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of Chattahoochee Valley Community College.

 The Associate Degree and Practical Nursing Programs at Chattahoochee Valley Community College are accredited by the Accreditation Commission for Education in Nursing (ACEN), formerly known as the National League for Nursing Accrediting Commission, Inc., 3343 Peachtree Road NE, Suite 850, Atlanta, GA 30326, Phone 404-975-5000, Fax 404-975-5020, Website www.acenursing.org/.